 Guidance for submission of evidence relevant to the evaluation of teaching is available at the KU Center for Teaching Excellence.
 Faculty members do not need to submit the results of Student Surveys of Teaching.

 Annual Report Evaluation

-The Chair is to review all relevant evidence in regard to the performance of each faculty member in regard to teaching, scholarship and service.
+The Chair, in consultation with the Department Faculty Success Committee, is to review all relevant evidence in regard to the performance of each faculty member in regard to teaching, scholarship and service.
 Each area of effort shall receive its own assessment and the overall evaluation of faculty annual performance shall be based on a weighting of those three assessments according to the faculty member’s allocation of effort for that year.
 A “poor” evaluation in any area of effort shall automatically result in a report from the Chair to the faculty member that suggests ways to correct this substandard level of performance for the subsequent calendar year.
 The Standards for Acceptable Performance for Tenured Faculty above identify the thresholds for substandard performance and therein identify the definition of “poor performance” within each area of effort.

 The Chair shall evaluate scholarship/creative/professional work in regard to the indices of competence identified in Appendix B: Criteria and Procedures for Tenure, Promotion and Reappointment.
 Of particular value is scholarship/creative/professional work that adds to the body of knowledge in the field, work that is disseminated in externally reviewed venues and those that bring recognition to the School and University.